emissary-ingress/emissary/reference/core/crds.md

 - getambassador.io/resource-source
 - getambassador.io/resource-downloaded

 None of these annotations influence the expected behavior of resources.
 They are purely informative.
-You may chose to ignore them or discard them if you describe any of your configured resources.
+You may choose to ignore them or discard them if you describe any of your configured resources.

 ## Creating the CRD types within Kubernetes